Cartridge loading calculator

 By matching the capacitance and impedance of the phono pre to the inductance of the cartridge, the resonant peak can be minimized or even eliminated.

-This calculator will give you a frequency response graph.
+The calculator puts out a frequency response graph.
 The X-axis shows the frequency (20 Hz–20 kHz, i.e. the audible range), but on a linear scale, allowing you to see the problems in the treble region very well.
 To put things in perspective: the mid-range (around 1 kHz) would be in the middle of a plot with logarithmic frequency scale, which is commonly used for frequency plots).

 Cartridge resonance calculator

 Why cartridge compliance and resonance matter

 The turntable tonearm and phono cartridge resonate at subsonic frequency that depends on the effective weight of the entire tonearm (including headshell), cartridge and mounting hardware as well as the compliance of the cartridge.